 Developed tastes combining Western Japan and Eastern Japan food cultures (Specialties of Nagoya)

 Akamiso (reddish-brown fermented bean paste) is a food ingredient unique to Nagoya and its environs.
 Although its appearance is unappetizing to some, it is an ingredient with a unique flavor that can be used in preparing a wide variety of dishes.
 The representative examples are miso-nikomi-udon (Nagoya style udon served hot in a pot with miso soup) and miso-katsu (fried pork cutlet with rich red miso sauce).People can savor different flavors from those of Tokyo or Osaka and enjoy combinations of ingredients or ways of cooking unique to Nagoya.
 The unique cuisine of Nagoya is fascinating.

 A beautiful city with a cityscape that harmonizes history and modernity

-The City of Nagoya held the World Design Expo in 1989 and that experience led Nagoya to further emphasize its cityscape as well as its city functions.
-The City of Nagoya is trying to become a safe and convenient city, while practicing innovation in design that beautifies the whole city and allows the citizens to live comfortably.
+The City of Nagoya held the World Design Expo in 1989 and that experience led Nagoya to emphasize its cityscape as well as its city functions.
+Nagoya is a safe and convenient city, while practicing innovation in design that beautifies the whole city and allows the citizens to live comfortably.
 For example, night illumination not only makes the city attractive but reduces crime.
-In 2002, Oasis 21 was established in Sakae, one of the busiest areas in Nagoya.
-It combines parks, public facilities such as a bus terminal, and commercial facilities.
+In 2002, Oasis 21 was established in Sakae, one of the busiest areas in Nagoya: it combines parks, public facilities such as a bus terminal, and commercial facilities.
 Preservation of historical townscapes, including those of Arimatsu and Shikemichi, is emphasized.In Nagoya, urban design with a historical cityscape and modern functions is being pursued.